RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

 .. note::

     ``xxxxxx`` are the last 6 characters from MAC address of your HAMlab.
-MAC address is written on the Ethernet connector.
+MAC address is written on the back hamlab panel.

 todo:replace image
 .. figure:: connect-2.png